teddy bear Parenting & Family See also:

 Grandparents & Grandchildren - See SITES FOR SENIORS: Grandparents Raising Grandchildren and related links.

 LGBTQ Families - A collection of parenting tips, surrogacy & adoption info, and other resources for LGBTQ Families (The Human Rights Campaign).
-Parents & caregivers can visit Family Acceptance Project®'s new multicultural resource website NEW! to find support in your community and help reduce risk and increase well-being for LGBTQ youth (San Francisco State University).
-See also LGBT Youth Resources (CDC.gov).
+Parents & caregivers can visit Family Acceptance Project®'s new multicultural resource website to find support in your community and help reduce risk and increase well-being for LGBTQ youth (San Francisco State University).
+See also LGBT Youth Resources NEW!
+(Youth.gov).

 Single Parents: Reducing Stress - Brief suggestions that may help reduce family stress when raising a child alone (2023, American Academy of Pediatrics).
 Log in to Universal Class with your South Plainfield library card number to take a free online course on Single Parenting 101.
-See Divorced Spouse Resources NEW! for info on government benefits for divorced spouse and divorce tax relief (Benefits.gov).
+See Divorced Spouse Resources for info on government benefits for divorced spouse and divorce tax relief (Benefits.gov).
+For additional advice and resources, see Single Parent Advocate (non-profit organization).

 Stepfamilies: National Stepfamily Resource Center - Info on a variety of issues affecting stepfamilies.
 Formerly Stepfamily Association of America.
 (Auburn University et al.)